davidkane9/creditr/TO-DO.md

 DONE: Drastically cut the slots of CDS class, including dates, interest.rates and conventions.
 We don't need to keep this stuff around, I think.
 Instead, we grab these items on the fly when they are needed, using add.dates(), get.rates() and get.conventions().

+DONE: * Maybe check.rates.dates is no longer necessary?
+It hasn't been used once in the package, so we deleted it.

 ========================================================